Robin Lerner – President & Chief Executive Officer

 Robin Lerner, J.D.

-Prior to the Committee, she spent nearly seven years in a career capacity at the U.S. Department of State, including in the Office to Monitor and Combat Trafficking in Persons, the Bureau of Legislative Affairs, and U.S. Embassies Cairo and Baghdad.
-Ms. Lerner, a lawyer by training, began her career as a Legal and Human Rights Advisor for the Organization for Security and Cooperation in Europe (OSCE) Missions in Croatia and Kosovo, where she handled violence against women, human trafficking, and minority and property rights.
+Prior to the Committee, she served in a career capacity in the U.S. Department of State, including in the Office to Monitor and Combat Trafficking in Persons, the Bureau of Legislative Affairs, and U.S. Embassies Cairo and Baghdad.
+Ms. Lerner, a lawyer by training, began her career as a legal and human rights advisor for the Organization for Security and Cooperation in Europe (OSCE) Missions in Croatia and Kosovo, where she handled violence against women, human trafficking, and minority and property rights.
 Ms. Lerner spent a year as a staff attorney for the ACLU of Mississippi and was an election supervisor for Bosnia’s first democratic elections in 1997.

-Ms. Lerner is committed to public service and civic affairs and currently serves on the City of Austin’s Ethics Review Commission, the Texas State Advisory Committee of the U.S. Global Leadership Coalition, the public affairs committee of the Ann Richards School Foundation, and serves on the board of directors for the non-profit organizations, Too Young To Wed and Global Ties, U.S, where she is chair of the public affairs committee.
+Ms. Lerner is committed to public service and civic affairs and currently serves on the Texas State Advisory Committee of the U.S. Global Leadership Coalition, the advisory council for the Austin Monitor newspaper, and the board of directors of the Ann Richards School Foundation and Global Ties U.S., where she is chair of the external affairs committee.

-When not working, Ms. Lerner enjoys spending as much time as possible with her husband – a middle and high school STEM educator – and their two daughters.
+When not working, Ms. Lerner enjoys spending as much time as possible with her husband – a middle and high school STEM educator – their two daughters, and their beloved dog and TIEC mascot, Tenley.